shawnesquivel/CoLab/README.md

-1. Login Page (oAuth)
-2. CRUD Users Login
-3. Ability to CRUD tickets
+1. User Registration, Authentication, Authorization
+2. User can update profile information and avatar
+3. User can change password
-4. View all tickets
+3. Dashboard: View all projects
-    1. Filter by priority, deadline, assigned to
+-  Filter by priority, deadline, influencer assigned
-5. Ticket View
-    2. Deadline
+4. Expand project
+- View deadline, guidelines, project examples
+5. Ability to change status on rpoject

 ### 2.2 User Classes and Characteristics {#2-2-user-classes-and-characteristics}

-#### Tester {#tester}
+#### Influencer/Brand
 * Login
 * Add comments
-* Modify ticket status
+* Modify project status (as necessary)
 * Create new tickets to be sent to the PM

-#### Developer {#developer}

-* Add a profile (tech stack, years of experience)
-* Login
-* View ticket
-* Add comments
-* View all tickets
-* View ticket analytics
-* Change
-* Modify ticket status / steps to resolve bug

-#### Project Manager	 {#project-manager}
+#### Brand

-* Create new tickets
+* Can create new projects
-* View all tickets in a project
+* Can view all influencers in the database
-* Create a new project
-* View all developers and sort by skills, years of experience
-* Assign tickets
-* View how many tickets a developer has, so you don’t overload them

 ### 2.2 Assumptions and Dependencies {#2-2-assumptions-and-dependencies}

 I will be using the MERN tech stack [1]
 * **M**ongoDB for database
 * **E**xpress for server
 * **R**eactJS for frontend framework